The category of ordered Bratteli diagrams: The Category of Ordered Bratteli Diagrams

+\begin{definition}[\cite{dhs99, BK16, BKM09}] Let $B=(V,E)$ be a Bratteli diagram (as in Definition~\ref{defbd2}). $B$ is called \textit{simple} if there exists a telescoping $(V',E')$ of $(V,E)$ such that the multiplicity matrices of $(V',E')$ have only non-zero elements at each level.
+In other words, $B$ is simple if for each $n\geq 0$ there is $m>n$ such that, for every $v\in V_{n}$ and every $w\in V_{m}$, there is a path in $E_{n,m}$ from $v$ to $w$. \end{definition}

-We shall show that isomorphism in this category coincides with equivalence of ordered Bratteli diagrams as defined by Herman, Putnam, and Skau in \cite{hps92} (see Theorem~\ref{thrisoo} below). \begin{definition}[\cite{hps92}, Definition~2.3] An \textit{ordered Bratteli diagram} is a Bratteli diagram $(V,E)$ together with an order relation $\geq$ on $E$ such that $e$ and $e'$ are comparable if and only if $r(e)=r(e')$.
-In other words, we have a linear order on each set $r^{-1}\{v\}$, $v\in V\setminus V_{0}$. \end{definition} The order of an ordered Bratteli diagram induces an order on its contractions.
-In fact, if $(V,E,\geq )$ is an ordered Bratteli diagram and $k , l$ are integers with $0\leq k < l$, then the set $E_{k+1}\circ E_{k}\circ\cdots\circ E_{l}$ of all paths from $V_{k}$ to $V_{l}$ may be given an induced (lexicographic) order as follows:
+\begin{definition} An \textit{ordered Bratteli diagram} is a Bratteli diagram $(V,E)$ as in Definition~\ref{defbd2} together with an order relation $\geq$ on $E$ such that $e,e' \in E$ are comparable if, and only, if $r(e)=r(e')$.
+In other words, we have a linear order on each set $r^{-1}\{v\}$, for every $v\in V\setminus V_{0}$. \end{definition}